citp/privacy-policy-historical/d/di/dis/discountasp.net.md

 **Data Retention**

-We will retain your information for as long as your account is active or as needed to provide you services.
+We will retain your information and personal data we process on behalf of our Clients for as long as your account is active or as needed to provide you services.
 If you wish to cancel your account or request that we no longer provide you services contact us at billing@discountasp.net.
 We will retain your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 **Statistical Information**

 All of our servers collect statistical information such as your IP address, date you visited, computer you are using, and operating system, among other data (Statistical Information).
-This information does not identify individual users.
 We use this information to analyze trends and understand demographic information about our user base so that we can improve our services and usability of our services.

 We may use Statistical Information to operate our hardware and software, diagnose problems and administer our web site.
 We may also use aggregate information to modify the products and services we offer based on who is visiting our web site, and what they are purchasing.
-We do not use this data to identify you individually.

 **Third Party Products and Services**